-Our Zimbabwe specialist, Lisa Fisher answers questions about the country of her birth.
+Our Zimbabwe specialist, Inken answers questions about the country of her birth.
 She says " I may be a little bias about this beautiful country and would love to see it restored to its former glory.
 Tourism can have a positive impact and I'd say go now while it is still being re-discovered.
 Hotels and lodges make a direct impact on improving the lives of local Zimbabweans and a large percentage of these propertoes fund local projects in education and healthcare".

 Why travel to Zimbabwe?